bit-shift-io/fido-and-kitch-dart/README.md

 ## Todo List

 * flutter pub add flame_tiled - https://pub.dev/packages/flame_tiled/install - version of flame I am using is too new?

+## Architecture

+Components are building blocks.
+Entities are root level items that are made up of components.
+Entities should interact with one another and each entity can interact with its own components, but no entity should know about another entities components.